 Anne has been recognized for her IT leadership accomplishments.
 In 2017, she was named to the CIO Hall of Fame, a special career recognition bestowed upon outstanding CIOs whose work has shown both creative vision and practical leadership in information technology.
 Anne was also awarded CIO of the Year in 2015 by the Boston Business Journal/Boston CIO Leadership Association.
 In 2014, she was recognized by The Center for Digital Education as one of the Top 30 Technologists, Transformers & Trailblazers.
 In 2009, she was a finalist for CIO of the Year Award given by the Massachusetts Technology Leadership Council.
 Massachusetts Governor Deval Patrick selected her as the sole Massachusetts state government nominee for the National Leadership in Public Service Award.
 In 2010, she was selected as one of the Top 25 Doers, Dreamers and Drivers by Government Technology.

 Anne serves on several civic, charitable, and professional boards and committees.
 She sits on the board of the Massachusetts Green High-Performance Computing Center, an innovative research computing center in Holyoke, Mass.
+She also sits on the board of Henry Schein, a worldwide distributor of health care products.
 She has served on IT advisory boards at MIT, Princeton and Dartmouth.
 Anne was also instrumental in the early formation of edX, a joint venture with MIT to expand access to education through open, online courses.

 Outside of her roles at Harvard, Anne is a member of the Executive Committee of the Board of Directors of the Massachusetts Technology Collaborative, a public agency which works to support a growing economy of Massachusetts, and the Emeritus Board of Directors of Heading Home Inc., a non-profit agency in Boston that provides housing and supportive services for homeless and low-income individuals.
 She also serves on the Massachusetts Cybersecurity Task Force.
 Formerly, Anne was a member of the National Academies Forum on Information Technology and Research Universities, the Open Learning Exchange Advisory Board, and the Massachusetts Court Management Advisory Board.